Friday, January 9, 2009

 Detachment and the Pursuit of Happiness.

-www.GitaYoga.net), know that I am constantly advising that we give up our attachments.
+Those who have read my articles and blog, (www.GitaYoga.net), know that I am constantly advising that we give up our attachments.
 The opposite of attachment is erroneously believed to be detachment, this is not the case.
 The opposite of attachment is aversion.
 Let’s briefly define these three; attachment, detachment and aversion.

 An attachment is the belief that the source of my happiness resides in my external, material reality, i.e. personal, sensory gratification.
 An aversion is the belief that the source of my misery depends on my external, material reality, i.e. the lack of my personal, sensory gratification.
 Detachment is the understanding that while my external material reality is indeed a reality, and affects me on an external, material level, I also exist in a spiritual reality which is untouched by my external circumstances.